Announcing the 2026 CPM Summer Research Internship

 The Wake Forest School of Medicine Center for Precision Medicine is offering an 8-week Summer Research Internship which is open to undergraduates seeking an immersive laboratory research experience in Precision Medicine.
 Participants will be paired with a High School Intern to gain additional mentoring and teaching experience.
-Click to see more information here.
-Application Deadline: January 31, 2025 Program Dates: June 2 – July 25, 2025 Compensation: $5000 stipend for full-time participation Please apply here FAQs for the 2025 CPM Summer Internship Program
+Application Deadline: January 31, 2026 Program Dates: June 1 – July 24, 2026 Compensation: $5000 stipend for full-time participation FAQs for the 2026 CPM Summer Internship Program For more details, click here for the 2026 CPM Summer Research Internship Flyer

 Note from the Center Leadership: